robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 ---
 layout: post
-title: Wanted: Front End Developers
+title: Wanted - Front End Developers
 subtitle: The New Job Requirements or Wake Up, You Suck
 ---